Epilepsy SSDI Lawyer in Arizona

-There are many ways that epilepsy may impair a person’s ability to work.
-Epilepsy is an abnormal brain activity that causes seizures.
-Epilepsy is having two or more unprovoked seizures that are at least 24 hours apart.
 Some people with seizures can manage their condition with treatment and continue to work.
-However, if seizures continue despite treatment, a person may not be able to work.
-They may qualify for Social Security Disability benefits.
+However, in some cases, seizures may continue despite treatment, and a person may not be able to work.

 How Is Epilepsy Defined for SSDI?